JenniferSimond/digital-library/README.md

 ## Features

-- User Authentication: Secure login and registration functionality.
+- User Authentication: login and registration functionality.
 - Browse Books: Users can browse a list of available books.
 - Book Details: Click on any book to see detailed information.
 - Manage Reservations: Users can check out books.